Have you ever wondered what it’s like to live in rural Alaska? I mean really rural Alaska, like Prince of Wales Island or somewhere in the interior?

 Most food is ordered from grocery stores in Juneau or Ketchikan and delivered by float plane.
-Usually, canned goods and other types of items that will last longer.
+Usually, canned goods and other types of items which will last longer.

 However, a lot of people in rural Alaska (particularly those in Alaska’s interior, many of whom are Alaska Natives) tend to live a subsistence lifestyle.

 They’ll hunt, trap, and fish for their protein, then add fruits and vegetables grown in their gardens.

 In some small towns, there will be a convenience store or other location to buy cold drinks.
 Water, soda, energy drinks, and other choices that help you stay hydrated and give you energy while you’re out fishing or hunting.

 One thing you might not see is a liquor store.
 Some counties in the lower 48 are “dry,” meaning you can’t buy alcohol there.

 Alaska goes a step further and gives each individual township the ability to restrict alcohol to the level of their own choosing.